Mughees28/Odoo-real-estate-module/README.md

 1. Clone this repository to your local machine.
 2. Install PostgreSQL database.
 3. Make a Python virtual environment.
-4. Install all the packages/libraries you will need for working with Odoo.
-5. Install Pycharm.
+5. Install IDE.
-6. Configure Pycharm add relevant paths.
+6. Configure IDE add relevant paths.
-7. Create module `estate`.
-8. Move the `estate` directory to your Odoo addons directory.
+7. Move the `estate` directory to your Odoo addons directory.
-9. Add addons path to conf file.
-10. Restart the Odoo server.
+8. Restart the Odoo server.
 ## Usage
 1. Log in to your Odoo instance.
 2. Go to the Apps menu and install the Real Estate Module.